InnoVest-Organization/bidding_service/README.md

 ## Features

 - **Place Bid**: Allows an investor to place a bid on an invention.
+- **Get Invention Bids**: Retrieves all bids for a specific invention.
 - **Swagger UI**: Auto-generated API documentation accessible through Swagger UI.

 ## Technologies